sagemath/sagewiki_to_gh-2022-10-10/graph_database.md

  * Upon construction, the position dictionary is filled to override the spring-layout algorithm.
 By convention, each wheel graph will be displayed with the first (0) node in the center, the second node at the top, and the rest following in a counterclockwise manner.
  * With the wheel graph, we see that it doesn't take a very large n at all for the spring-layout to give a counter-intuitive display.
 (See Graphics Array examples below).

----- /!\ '''Edit conflict - your version:''' ----
-attachment:star_array_spr.png

-=== Wheel Graphs ===

-Info

- * Returns a Wheel graph with n nodes.
- * A Wheel graph is a basic structure where one node is connected to all other nodes and those (outer) nodes are connected cyclically.
- * This constructor depends on NetworkX numeric labels.

-Plotting

- * Upon construction, the position dictionary is filled to override the spring-layout algorithm.
-By convention, each wheel graph will be displayed with the first (0) node in the center, the second node at the top, and the rest following in a counterclockwise manner.
- * With the wheel graph, we see that it doesn't take a very large n at all for the spring-layout to give a counter-intuitive display.
-(See Graphics Array examples below).

----- /!\ '''End of edit conflict''' ----
  * Filling the position dictionary in advance adds O(n) to the constructor.
 Feel free to race the constructors below in the examples section.
 The much larger difference is the time added by the spring-layout algorithm when plotting.
 (Also shown in the example below).
 The spring model is typically described as O(n^3), as appears to be the case in the NetworkX source code.

 Code

----- /!\ '''Edit conflict - other version:''' ----

 {{{
  import networkx as NX
  pos_dict = {}